Things to Do at Alcázar de Colón

 Opening Hours

-Tuesday through Sunday 9:00 AM to 5:00 PM, closed on Mondays and major holidays
+Tuesday to Sunday, 9:00 AM to 5:00 PM (closed Mondays and major holidays)

 Tickets & Pricing